ThisIsNotANamepng/School-Website/ForFutureDevelopers.md

 W3.CSS is a css library that makes it theoretically easier to make mobile-first websites.
 I'm not going to try to explain it but here's the homepage for all of the documentation -> https://www.w3schools.com/w3css/defaulT.asp

 ## Map

+The map was tricky

+There are a few versions of the map floating around, the only slightly usable one was a proposed renovation plan from 2016.
+It had a few extra rooms, a few missing rooms, and a lot of mislabled rooms.
+I used GIMP (https://www.gimp.org/) to edit the jpg manually.
+It was a lot of work.

+## Miscellaneous

+### FIIP
+FIIP is my shorthand for "Fxi it in post" ((https://www.filmmakingstuff.com/fix-it-in-post/)), a shorthand for filmakers to signal that they'll fix something in the scene later with special effects.
+I use it mostly as a note to myself to fix a probem later (usually gui problems)